ruoyuguan/ruoyuguan.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Physics, Huazhong University of Science and Technology, 2029 (expected)
+* Ph.D. in Physics, Huazhong University of Science and Technology, 2029 (expected)
 * M.S. in Physics, The University of Hong Kong, 2024
 * B.S., Jilin University, 2022